 Code FSC-DER-2020-012 Requirements FSC-STD-20-007 V3-0 Clause 5.4.2 FSC-STD-30-005 V1-1 Clause 3.4 FSC-DER-2020-001 Rationale Considering the extended duration of novel coronavirus (COVID-19) that prevents many certification bodies (CBs) from conducting physical on-site audits for forest management evaluations, FSC has developed a 'hybrid audit' approach that integrates remote audits with on-site inspections.
 This temporary model is designed to maintain the integrity of the evaluation while avoiding a deadlock in the (re-) issuance, maintenance and transfer of Forest Management certificates.
-Terms and definitions Hybrid audit: Combination of a remote desk audit and an onsite inspection.
+Terms and definitions Hybrid audit: Combination of a remote desk audit and an on- site inspection.
 Audit team: is made up of one or more auditors, one of whom is appointed to be the audit team leader.
 When necessary, audit teams are also supported by technical experts and/or further personnel (e.g. interpreter), who assist auditors but do not themselves act as auditors.
 Audit team leader: an auditor who is competent to lead the audit and the audit team.
 Technical expert: a person supporting an audit team by providing specific knowledge or expertise about a specific sector, content, process or activity being audited.
 The person does not act as auditor.
-PSU conclusion Scenarios for applying this derogation: This derogation, in combination with FSC-DER-2020-001, may be applied to forest management pre-, main, surveillance, re-evaluation, change of scope and certificate transfer audits in situations where: - the CB assesses there is a demonstrated health risk involved in implementing an on-site audit; or be applied to forest management pre-, main, surveillance, re- evaluation, change of scope and certificate transfer audits in situations where: - the CB assesses there is a demonstrated health risk involved in implementing an on-site audit; or be applied to forest management pre-, main, surveillance, re- evaluation, change of scope and certificate transfer audits in situations where: - the CB assesses there is a demonstrated health risk involved in implementing an on-site audit;
+PSU conclusion Scenarios for applying this derogation: This derogation, in combination with FSC-DER-2020-001, may be applied to forest management pre-, main, surveillance, re- evaluation, change of scope and certificate transfer audits in situations where: - the CB assesses there is a demonstrated health risk involved in implementing an on-site audit; or auditors are prevented from conducting an on-site audit due to travel restrictions.
+Preconditions for conducting hybrid audits: CBs shall have a documented policy, procedure, or both, outlining the process to be implemented in case an evaluation is affected by the novel coronavirus (COVID-19) pandemic.
+This shall include: a) A method for assessing whether an on-site audit can be replaced with a hybrid audit, including a risk assessment, and b) A description of the hybrid audit methods, including safeguards for risk mitigation to be applied, and c) A process to implement the reporting and record keeping requirements of this derogation.